CraigB-spinner/Arcade-Trackball/Changing_Fuse_Bits.md

 Download and install Notepad++ to edit XML file 'C:\Program Files (x86)\AVRDUDESS\bits.xml' or any other software to edit XML files.
 If you use Arduino IDE, I believe that includes a copy of AVRDUDE within the install package.

+Before starting AVRDUDESS,
+you will need to add XML 'mcu' tag group including attributes for your ATMega32U4 MCU.
+Attributes for High/Low/Extended & Lock bits can be found in the three manual pages listed below

 ATmel manual for ATMega32U4 pages: 346 - 348
 [High/Low bits](ICSP_Pics/ATMega32U4%20-%20Fuse%20bits%20-%20High%20%26%20Low.jpg),
 [Extended bits](ICSP_Pics/ATMega32U4%20-%20Fuse%20bits%20-%20Extended.jpg),
 [Lock bits](ICSP_Pics/ATMega32U4%20-%20Lock%20bits.jpg)

+Start Notepad++ and load XML file 'C:\Program Files (x86)\AVRDUDESS\bits.xml'.
+You can collaspse (Alt+2) & uncollaspse (Alt+Shift+2) extra 'mcu' tags.
+Keep 'atmega32' & 'atmega328p' visable.
+Copy and paste 'atmega328p' 'mcu' tag group (6 lines)
+insert after 'atmega32' and change name to 'atmega32u4'.
+<sub>Note: Bit No, and Bit Byte name from ATmel pages as you will need to change or add a few Bit names.</sub>
+Your MCU 'signature' can be verified by starting **AVRDUDESS** with
+**Programmer:** `USBtiny` ladyada version
+**Port:** `USB`

 [AVRDUDESS](ICSP_Pics/AVRDUDESS.jpg)